ekaterinailin/AltaiPony/docs/source/api/ffds.rst

     simple_ffd.tot_obs_time = 20.

-The unit is your choice, and you should know which one you are using.
+The unit is up to you, and you should know which one you are using.
 If you do not specify ``tot_obs_time``, the FFD frequencies will instead be the number counts, i.e. ``simple_ffd.tot_obs_time=1.``.

-The core method in FFD is ``ed_and_freq``.
+The core method in FFD is ``FFD.ed_and_freq()``.
 It gives you the sorted array of energies, their corresponding frequencies, and number counts for each event with a certain energy, suitable for plotting:

 ::